Childhood rashes are very common and are often nothing to worry about. Most rashes are harmless and go away on their

 See your GP if your child has a rash and seems unwell.

 Keratosis pilaris is a common and harmless condition where the skin on the upper outer arms becomes rough and bumpy, as if covered in permanent goose pimples.
 The thighs or cheeks are occasionally affected.

 It typically begins in childhood and gets worse in adolescence, around puberty.
 Some people find it improves after this and may even disappear in adulthood.

 There's no cure for keratosis pilaris, but it shouldn't bother your child.

 Hand, foot and mouth disease

 Hand, foot and mouth disease is a common mild illness caused by a virus.
 It causes a non-itchy rash and blisters on the palms of the hands and soles of the feet.
 The condition can also cause mouth ulcers and a general feeling of being unwell.

 Treatment is usually not needed as the child's immune system clears the virus and symptoms go away after about 7 to 10 days.
 However, hand, foot and mouth disease is easily spread.

-Molluscum contagiosum is a viral skin infection that commonly causes clusters of small, firm, raised spots on the skin (see picture at the top of this page).
+Molluscum contagiosum is a viral skin infection that commonly causes clusters of small, firm, raised spots on the skin.

 It commonly affects young children aged one to five years, who tend to catch it after close physical contact with another infected child.